-In 2017, Weaveworks, a start-up focused on Kubernetes solutions, introduced the concept of ‘GitOps’ – a set of best practices for the deployment and management of applications with cloud native tools and cloud services.
+In 2017, Weaveworks, a start-up focused on Kubernetes solutions, introduced the concept of ‘GitOps’ – a set of best practices for application deployments and management leveraging cloud native tools and cloud services.

-Weaveworks open-sourced a GitOps operator called Flux that runs within a Kubernetes or OpenShift cluster.
+Weaveworks built a GitOps operator called Flux, an open source software that runs within a Kubernetes or OpenShift cluster.
 Its role is to provide automated monitoring that guarantees the state of a Kubernetes cluster matches the configuration supplied in Git.

 If it’s not simply a tool, what exactly is GitOps?
-What advantages does the adoption of the best practises it advocates bring to DevOps teams and the applications they build?
-And, ultimately, what is the business case for the organisations funding their development to introduce GitOps practises?
+What advantages does the adoption of the best practises it advocates bring to DevOps teams and application development?
+And, ultimately, what is the business case for the organisations to introduce GitOps practises in application deployments as part of a DevOps CI/CD pipeline?

-Those are the questions we’ll address here and which answer why GitOps has been wholeheartedly adopted and integrated into K&C’s cloud native DevOps services.
+Those are the questions we’ll address here and which answer why GitOps has been wholeheartedly adopted and integrated into K&C’s DevOps services.

 Weaveworks summarises GitOps as an operating model for Kubernetes and other technologies used in cloud native development that: